IBAX-io/documentation/docs/reference/json-rpc.md

 In order for a software application to interact with the IBAX blockchain (fetch block data or send transactions to the network), it must be connected to an IBAX network node.

 Due to the generality and extensibility of the original REST API interface, it will become more and more complex with more and more interfaces and different clients.
 We realize the importance of interface unification to ensure that all clients can use the same set of specifications, regardless of the specific node and client implementation.

 JSON-RPC  is  a  stateless,  lightweight  remote  procedure  call  (RPC)  protocol.
 It  defines  a number of data structures and their processing rules.
 It is transport independent, as these concepts can be used in the same process, via an interface, hypertext transfer protocol, or in many different messaging environments.
 It uses JSON (RFC 4627) as the data format.

-JSON-RPC is compatible with most of the REST API interfaces, retaining the original REST API interface, the client using the REST API interface can easily transfer to the JSON-RPC interface, part of the interface
+JSON-RPC is compatible with most of the REST API interfaces, retaining the original REST API interface, the client using the REST API interface can easily transfer to the JSON-RPC interface, part of the interface:

 - [/data/{id}/data/{hash}](api2.md#data-id-data-hash)
 - [/data/{table}/id/{column}/{hash}](api2.md#data-table-id-column-hash)
 - [avatar/{ecosystem}/{member}](api2.md#avatar-ecosystem-member)